ibm-cloud-docs/AnalyticsEngine/working-with-hive.md

 3. Make the appropriate changes for the following parameters: Database Name, Database Username, Database Password, Database URL.
 4. Save your changes.

  **Important**: You will need to restart affected services as indicated in the Ambari user interface so that the changes take effect.
 This could take approximately three minutes.

  **Note**: You might not be able to click **Test Connection** because of a known issue in the Ambari user interface.

-##### Configuring the cluster as part of the cluster customization script
+To configuring the cluster as part of the cluster customization script:

-You can use a customization script when the cluster is created.
+1. Use a customization script after the cluster is created.
 This script includes the properties that need to be configured in the Hive site and uses the Ambari configs.py file to make the required changes.

-Use this [sample script](https://raw.githubusercontent.com/IBM-Cloud/IBM-Analytics-Engine/master/customization-examples/associate-external-metastore.sh) to configure the Hive metastore.
+ You can use this [sample script](https://raw.githubusercontent.com/IBM-Cloud/IBM-Analytics-Engine/master/customization-examples/associate-external-metastore.sh) to configure the Hive metastore.

 ## Learn more